lsmithso/skcmd/README.md

 server for execution .
 It is asynchronous and does not block on outgoing/incoming/ calls etc.

 skcnd.py depends on a running Skype desktop, and the skype4py package.
+This in turn depends on the availability of the Skype Desktop API.
+See the note below about the likely demise of this interface and the apps that depend on it.

 ## Install

+skcmd.py will only work with Python 2.x and will not work with Python
+3. It has been tested on Vinux 4.0, but should work on any modern Linux distro.
+Orca and a TTS are not a requirement, but are of course needed if you're VI/blind.

 You may need to apt-get install some prerequisites: